 American Sign Language Studies Associate Degree

-If are interested in a career working with the Deaf/Hard of Hearing/DeafBlind communities, Northern Essex Community College is a great place to start.
-You can prepare for a career in interpreting, education, human/social services, and more.
+If you are interested in a career working with the Deaf / Hard of Hearing / DeafBlind communities, Northern Essex Community College is a great place to start.
+Prepare for a career in interpreting, education, human/social services, and more.

 Why Choose NECC?

-With the American Sign Language Studies Program at NECC, you can save thousands of dollars on you bachelor’s degree by transferring to earn your degree in American Sign Language (ASL) – English interpreting, Deaf studies, education, human/social services, or a related field.
-You can also enter the workforce directly as a direct service provider in residential programs, independent living organizations, or state agencies.
-With this program you can:
+With the American Sign Language Studies Associate Degree Program at NECC, you can save thousands of dollars on your bachelor’s degree by transferring.
+Earn a bachelor’s degree in American Sign Language – English interpreting, Deaf Studies, education, human/social services, or a related field.

-- Gain real-world experience through a practicum (internship) experience working directly with members of the Deaf/Hard of Hearing/DeafBlind community
+- Gain real-world experience through a practicum (internship) experience.
+You will work directly with members of the Deaf/Hard of Hearing/DeafBlind community.

 Because of NECC

-- Take advantage of a transfer agreement to earn your bachelor’s degree in an American Sign Language Studies-related field, while saving thousands of dollars on the cost of your degree
+- Take advantage of a transfer agreement to earn your bachelor’s degree in an American Sign Language Studies related field.
+This will save you thousands of dollars on the cost of your degree.

 - Prepare to take the state-level Massachusetts Interpreter Screening through the Massachusetts Commission for the Deaf and Hard of Hearing (MCDHH).
 MCDHH-screened interpreters are eligible for entry-level interpreting work.